katie7r/horizons/README.md

-Starter is a barebones starting point for responsive sites built on Jekyll and with site management in [prose](http://prose.io).
-To get started, Fork this repo and [install Jekyll](http://jekyllrb.com/docs/installation).
+Horizons++ is a way for me to document my trips and travels, thus named because I'll be expanding my horizons (yes, yes -- I know it's bad, but it should also no surprise if you know me at all).

+For the curious: Horizons++ is built on [Jekyll](https://jekyllrb.com/) and utilizes [GitHub Pages](https://pages.github.com/); it began as a fork of [prose's Starter](https://github.com/prose/starter), a starting point for managing such a static site with [prose](http://prose.io).

+Note(s) to Self:

-To work on the site locally, run `jekyll serve --watch`, then visit `http://localhost:4000/starter/` in your browser.
+To work on the site locally, run `jekyll serve --watch`, then visit `http://localhost:4000/horizons/` in the browser.

-If you notice any problems or would like to contribute to the project start a discussion from the [issues page](https://github.com/prose/starter/issues)